Gowtham-98/ML-Case-Studies/Insurance-Claim-Prediction/README.md

 You are provided with information on policyholders containing the attributes like policy tenure, age of the car, age of the car owner, population density of the city, make and model of the car, power, engine type, etc and the target variable indicating whether the policyholder files a claim in the next 6 months or not.

-I have performed EDA, Preprocessing and applying of CatBoost Classifier and LGBM Model on the Dataset in this [notebook](https://github.com/Gowtham-98/ML-Case-Studies/blob/main/Insurance-Claim-Prediction/Insurance-Claim-Prediction.ipynb) which is present in this folder
+I have performed EDA, Preprocessing and applying of CatBoost Classifier and LGBM Model on the Dataset in the [notebook](https://github.com/Gowtham-98/ML-Case-Studies/blob/main/Insurance-Claim-Prediction/Insurance-Claim-Prediction.ipynb) which is present in this folder

 Please let me know for any queries or suggestions via [email](mailto:munugowtham@gmail.com?subject=GitHub%20Query%20on%20Insurance%20Claim%20Prediction).